-Rescue Systems 1 is an introductory 40 hour technical rescue and urban search and rescue course designed for firefighters, EMS providers, and law enforcement officers.
-This course is designed to provide the participant with a skill set allowing them to complete introductory rescue skills after a disaster, operating as a member of a crew and using readily available tools and materials.
+Rescue Systems 1 is an intermediate 40 hour technical rescue and urban search and rescue course designed for firefighters, EMS providers, and law enforcement officers.
+This course is designed to provide the participant with a skill set allowing them to complete basic and intermediate rescue skills, operating as a member of a crew and using readily available tools and materials.

-Key topics include: Team organization, rescue, and environmental considerations, use of ropes, knots rigging and pulley systems, descending, rappelling, and belaying tools and techniques, subsurface rescue techniques, use of cribbing, wedges, cutting/prying and hydraulic tools, use of fire service ladders in specialized rescue situations, and simulated rescue exercises.
+Key topics include: use of ropes, knots, rigging and pulley systems; descending, rappelling, belaying tools and techniques; subsurface rescue techniques; use of cribbing and wedges; use of manual, electric, and gas powered cutting tools; use of fire service ladders in specialized rescue situations; heavy lift with limited tools; and simulated rescue exercises.

 HOURS: 0830-1830 Daily

-COST: $650 per student, due no later than 14 days prior to course commencement.
-If you are paying by credit card, you MUST follow this link to provide payment.
+COST: $700 per student, due no later than 14 days prior to course commencement.
+If you are paying by credit card, please follow this link to provide payment.
 Cancellations must be received 14 days prior to course commencement in order to receive a refund.
 Substitutions are allowed.

 NOTE: This is not an introductory course and assumes the participant has a basic understanding of fire service rescue techniques and tools, as well as an understanding of incident management and safety procedures applicable to the technical rescue environment.